zoicware/ZOICWARE/features.md

 - **Enable Fast Shutdown and Restart** - this will decrease the delay before services and apps are killed to shutdown or restart as well as auto ending open foreground apps without asking
 - **Remove Backup App** - this will disable the backup app that is bundled in the CBS package however you will not be able to use a microsoft account to sign into apps such as xbox
 - **Hide User Tile In Start Menu** - this will hide the user icon in the bottom left of the start menu
-- **User More Accurate Time Server** - this will set the w32tm service to use https://www.pool.ntp.org/ as its time server instead of the default one
+- **Use More Accurate Time Server** - this will set the w32tm service to use https://www.pool.ntp.org/ as its time server instead of the default one
 - **Modern Cursor Theme** - this will add the fluent cursor design from Rectify11
 - **Enable Dark Accents** - this will fix the default blue accents in win32 app controls to match ur theme color